-Mr. Wilcox joined IRLI in 2014 as its chief executive officer and is responsible for the overall management of the organization.
+Mr. Wilcox is IRLI’s chief executive officer and is responsible for the overall management of the organization.
 He is a distinguished litigator who has dedicated his career to protecting civil rights and promoting accountability, transparency, and integrity in government and fidelity to the rule of law.
 Prior to joining IRLI, he served as State and Local Director for the Federation for American Immigration Reform (FAIR) where he developed and executed a successful legislative program to advance FAIR’s mission to stem unlawful immigration and promote legal immigration levels consistent with the national interest.Full Bio

 Prior to FAIR, Mr. Wilcox worked with Judicial Watch, Inc. (JW) for more than ten years where he served as counsel and Executive Director of Judicial Watch’s Mid-Atlantic Regional Headquarters in Norfolk, Virginia.
 In this regard, he was involved in several seminal JW investigations that uncovered government corruption, waste, fraud, and abuse, including the Filegate, Chinagate, Commercegate, and Pardongate scandals, litigated numerous FOIA lawsuits that forced release of important government records, including the CCTV camera footage of American Airlines Flight 77 hitting the Pentagon on 9/11 and documents establishing government abuse and incompetence relating to the handling of the anthrax letters sent to members of Congress, and successfully litigated a variety of high-profile cases, including a whistleblower and discrimination lawsuit on behalf of a Hispanic Immigration and Naturalization Service special agent involved in the Elian Gonzalez matter and a whistleblower lawsuit on behalf of a senior government official whose waste, fraud, and abuse disclosures caused Congress to suspend paying its United Nations dues in the latter 1990s.

-Prior to joining JW, Mr. Wilcox’s law practice mainly concentrated on civil rights where he successfully challenged as unconstitutional the newly enacted campaign finance schemes in the states of Arkansas, Colorado, and North Carolina.
+Prior to joining JW, Mr. Wilcox served as associate attorney with the prestigious Bopp, Coleson & Bostrom law firm in Terre Haute, Indiana.
+His practice mainly concentrated on civil rights, non-profit corporate and tax law, and campaign finance and election law.
+In this regard, he successfully challenged as unconstitutional by impinging free speech and association the newly enacted campaign finance schemes in the states of Arkansas, Colorado, and North Carolina.
 In addition, he successfully represented members of the United States House of Representatives and Indiana House of Representatives in actions before the Federal Election Commission on campaign finance issues and in recount and contest proceedings.

 He is a cum laude graduate of the Regent University School of Law and earned his Bachelor of Arts degree in political science with a minor in philosophy from the University of Louisville.
 He is a member of the bars of the United States Supreme Court, United States Court of Appeals for the Fourth, Fifth, Seventh, Ninth, Tenth, Eleventh and District of Columbia Circuits, United States District Courts for the District of Columbia and Northern and Southern Districts of Indiana, Supreme Court of the State of Indiana, and District of Columbia Court of Appeals.